Types of New York health insurance

 There’s one major catch, though.
 COBRA is expensive.
 Your former employer won’t help you pay premiums, so you have to pick up the entire tab plus up to a 2% administrative fee.

-COBRA extension for young adults in New York
+Young adult dependent coverage extension in New York

 Children who turn 26 typically are no longer eligible to stay on their parent’s plan.
 However, New York allows parents to extend that coverage until the age of 29.